 Skies on other planets

-Mars’ atmosphere is much thinner than the Earth’s - less than 1%.
-The low density of air molecules means that the Rayleigh scattering, that causes our skies to be blue on Earth, has a very small effect on Mars.
+Mars’s atmosphere is much thinner than the Earth’s - less than one per cent.
+The low density of air molecules means that the Rayleigh scattering that causes our skies to be blue on Earth has a very small effect on Mars.

 Why is the ocean blue?

 So the Earth’s sky isn’t blue due to it reflecting the colour of the seas and oceans.
-But what makes them blue – are they reflecting the blue of the sky?
+But what makes the sea blue – is it reflecting the blue of the sky?

 This article has been written by an astronomer at the Royal Observatory, Greenwich